 A valid participant will be defined as a pregnant individual with sufficient data, submitted or confirmed by an HCP, for determining and meeting inclusion/exclusion into one of the study cohorts.
-Participants who lack the minimum data required for determining inclusion or exclusion into one of the study cohorts or who lack confirmation of exposure, pregnancy, or AA diagnosis from an HCP will be considered invalid.
+Participants who lack the minimum data required for determining inclusion or exclusion into one of the study cohorts or who lack confirmation of exposure, pregnancy, or migraine diagnosis from an HCP will be considered invalid.
+Participants who complete the Weekly Log for Migraine Headaches and Acute Medications and Monthly Log for Preventive Migraine Medications, documenting their exposure to acute and preventive migraine therapies during pregnancy will not be required to have HCP confirmation of exposure.
 Invalid participants will be enumerated in each registry report but will not be included in statistical analyses.